inventivo/inventivo-cookie-notice/readme.txt

 This plugin displays a cookie notice at the bottom of your WordPress website.
 You can choose between right, centered full width oder left placement of the popup and adopt colors and texts.
+When the visitor clicks the accept button, a cookie is set for a certain amount of days (configurable).
-The cookie notice will be only displayed once until cookies are cleared.
+The cookie notice will show up again after the amount of days configured or once cookies are cleared.
-You can adapt colors and text to your needs via the plugin configuration.
+You can adapt colors and texts to your needs via the plugin configuration.

 How it works: